One of the founding members of American rock band Guns N’ Roses has spoken about seeking out treatment for hair loss.

 Adler came clean on the weekly podcast of US comedian and writer Bill Burr, and said that: “I have that disease where I’m losing my hair – it’s called middle age, and it’s going to happen to everyone.”

 While middle age is certainly inevitable, Male Pattern Hair Loss is not.
 As an inherited condition, it is something of a genetic lottery as to who it is passed on to, and therefore possible that some men will not have the relevant genes.
 This is also why it is possible for male pattern baldness to skip a generation in families.
 As the most common hair loss condition in the world, however, the lion’s share of men will be affected by the time they are in their 70s, though signs often start in their late 20s to 30s.

-The good news for those who have inherited it is that Male Hair Loss treatment is within the grasp of millions, and when it is overseen by a specialist clinic – who can combine clinically-proven products with innovative hair growth boosters – then the outlook is often promising.
+The good news for those who have inherited it is that Male Hair Loss treatment is within the grasp of millions, and when it is overseen by a specialist clinic – who can combine clinically-proven products with appropriate, innovative hair growth supporting products – then the outlook can be promising.
 In fact, non-invasive hair loss treatment courses can help to both stop the shedding and encourage regrowth – and it’s something that Adler says countless rock stars have quietly undertaken.
 “Dude, there’s a list a mile long,” he told Burr.
 Continues below…